Final project 2025. Secret Messages.¶

 Commands¶

-As mentioned before, all messages containing only allowed characters are sent to the device via UART in Morse-encoded format, with the exception being the program commands.
-These commands you can use to control the program.
+As mentioned before, all messages containing only allowed characters are sent to the device via USB in Morse-encoded format, with the exception being the program commands.
+In addition, all the text between __ and __ is not decoded as morse, so you can add debug message between morse code by starting and ending the message by __.

 Installation in your own computer¶